-Flexible levels of cover mean you get to choose your benefit limits to suit your needs and budget.
+Flexible levels of cover mean you get to build your plan to suit your needs and budget.

-The Dread Disease benefit is designed to offer extra cover for major critical illnesses that can't adequately be covered by the Illness Hospital benefit alone.
+The Dread Disease benefit is designed to offer extra cover for major critical illnesses that can't adequately be covered by the Illness Hospitalisation Benefit alone.

-The benefit offers stated amounts to cover medical expenses for specific critical illnesses once per member per policy lifetime.
-This means that the chosen limits are available once per member and do not reinstate.
+It offers stated amounts to cover medical expenses for specific critical illnesses.
+It is available once per member per policy lifetime.
+This means that the chosen limits are available once per member and do not reinstate each year.